huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Gets the name of the background song for the currently-opened map.

-   :returns string: the name of the song
+   :returns: the name of the song
+   :rtype: string

 .. js:function:: map.setSong(song)

    Sets the name of the background song for the currently-opened map.
 The song name must be one of the names in the "Song" dropdown menu on the Header tab.

-   :param string song: the name of the song
+   :param song: the name of the song
+   :type song: string

 .. js:function:: map.getLocation()

    Gets the name of the region map location for the currently-opened map.

-   :returns string: the name of the location
+   :returns: the name of the location
+   :rtype: string

 .. js:function:: map.setLocation(location)

    Sets the name of the region map location for the currently-opened map.
 The location name must be one of the names in the "Location" dropdown menu on the Header tab.

-   :param string location: the name of the location
+   :param location: the name of the location
+   :type location: string

 .. js:function:: map.getRequiresFlash()

    Gets whether flash would be required in-game for the currently-opened map.

-   :returns boolean: whether flash is required
+   :returns: whether flash is required
+   :rtype: boolean

 .. js:function:: map.setRequiresFlash(require)

    Sets whether flash would be required in-game for the currently-opened map.

-   :param boolean require: whether flash should be required
+   :param require: whether flash should be required
+   :type require: boolean

 .. js:function:: map.getWeather()

    Gets the name of the weather for the currently-opened map.

-   :returns string: the name of the weather
+   :returns: the name of the weather
+   :rtype: string

 .. js:function:: map.setWeather(weather)

    Sets the name of the weather for the currently-opened map.
 The weather name must be one of the names in the "Weather" dropdown menu on the Header tab.

-   :param string weather: the name of the weather
+   :param weather: the name of the weather
+   :type weather: string

 .. js:function:: map.getType()

    Gets the name of the map type for the currently-opened map.

-   :returns string: the name of the map type
+   :returns: the name of the map type
+   :rtype: string

 .. js:function:: map.setType(type)

    Sets the name of the map type for the currently-opened map.
 The map type name must be one of the names in the "Type" dropdown menu on the Header tab.

-   :param string type: the name of the map type
+   :param type: the name of the map type
+   :type type: string

 .. js:function:: map.getBattleScene()

    Gets the name of the battle scene for the currently-opened map.

-   :returns string: the name of the battle scene
+   :returns: the name of the battle scene
+   :rtype: string

 .. js:function:: map.setBattleScene(battleScene)

    Sets the name of the battle scene for the currently-opened map.
 The battle scene name must be one of the names in the "Battle scene" dropdown menu on the Header tab.

-   :param string battleScene: the name of the battle scene
+   :param battleScene: the name of the battle scene
+   :type battleScene: string

 .. js:function:: map.getShowLocationName()

    Gets whether the location name will appear in-game for the currently-opened map.

-   :returns boolean: whether the location name will be shown
+   :returns: whether the location name will be shown
+   :rtype: boolean

 .. js:function:: map.setShowLocationName(show)

    Sets whether the location name should appear in-game for the currently-opened map.

-   :param boolean show: whether the location name should be shown
+   :param show: whether the location name should be shown
+   :type show: boolean

 .. js:function:: map.getAllowRunning()

    Gets whether running is allowed in-game for the currently-opened map.

-   :returns boolean: whether running is allowed
+   :returns: whether running is allowed
+   :rtype: boolean

 .. js:function:: map.setAllowRunning(allow)

    Sets whether running should be allowed in-game for the currently-opened map.

-   :param boolean allow: whether running should be allowed
+   :param allow: whether running should be allowed
+   :type allow: boolean

 .. js:function:: map.getAllowBiking()

    Gets whether biking is allowed in-game for the currently-opened map.

-   :returns boolean: whether biking is allowed
+   :returns: whether biking is allowed
+   :rtype: boolean

 .. js:function:: map.setAllowBiking(allow)

    Sets whether biking should be allowed in-game for the currently-opened map.

-   :param boolean allow: whether biking should be allowed
+   :param allow: whether biking should be allowed
+   :type allow: boolean

 .. js:function:: map.getAllowEscaping()

    Gets whether escaping (using Escape Rope or Dig) is allowed in-game for the currently-opened map.

-   :returns boolean: whether escaping is allowed
+   :returns: whether escaping is allowed
+   :rtype: boolean

 .. js:function:: map.setAllowEscaping(allow)

    Sets whether escaping (using Escape Rope or Dig) should be allowed in-game for the currently-opened map.

-   :param boolean allow: whether escaping should be allowed
+   :param allow: whether escaping should be allowed
+   :type allow: boolean

 .. js:function:: map.getFloorNumber()

    Gets the floor number for the currently-opened map.

-   :returns number: the floor number
+   :returns: the floor number
+   :rtype: number

 .. js:function:: map.setFloorNumber(floorNumber)

    Sets the floor number for the currently-opened map.
 Floor numbers can be any number between -128 and 127 inclusive.

-   :param number floorNumber: the floor number
+   :param floorNumber: the floor number
+   :type floorNumber: number

 Tileset Functions
 ^^^^^^^^^^^^^^^^^